bcgov/data-publication/pages/dsg_bcgw.md

 1. [Data Delivery](https://bcgov.github.io/data-publication/pages/dsg_bcgw_data_delivery.html) refers to the way the DataBC Program receives data that is being published in the BCGW.
 1. [Data Replication Using FME](https://bcgov.github.io/data-publication/pages/dsg_bcgw_data_replication.html) describes the replication mechanisms for refreshing or updating data in the BCGW.
 1. [Data Standards](https://bcgov.github.io/data-publication/pages/dsg_bcgw_data_standards.html) describes how to sturucture your data for publishing in the BCGW.
-1. [Layer File Presentation](https://bcgov.github.io/data-publication/pages/dsg_bcgw_layer_file_presentation.html) provides guildance on how to build ArcGIS layerfiles for presentation in iMap and the Layer Library in ArcGIS.
+1. [Layer File Presentation](https://bcgov.github.io/data-publication/pages/dsg_bcgw_layer_file_presentation.html) provides guidance on how to build ArcGIS layerfiles for presentation in iMap and the Layer Library in ArcGIS.
 1. [Roles and Responsibilities](https://bcgov.github.io/data-publication/pages/dsg_bcgw_roles_responsibilities.html}) describes the required persons and how they are involved in the Data Delivery process.